12 The Stanford-SFUSD Partnership: Development of Data-Sharing Structures and ProcessesMoonhawk Kim (University of California, Berkeley)

 This raises three important questions for prospective partnerships to consider for staffing the data exchange work stream.
 First, how many staff members will be involved and with which institution will they be affiliated?
 The Partnership has designated staff members at both institutions to support the data transfer, each responsible for communicating with stakeholders at their respective institutions.
 For partnerships with multiple data managers, how might the roles and responsibilities be distributed efficiently across institutions?
 Similarly, for government agencies and research organizations with multiple partners, how might they allocate staff and responsibilities across their multiple partnerships?
 What are the implications of these circumstances for the number of data managers hired, and whether they reside at the agency or the research organization?
 How much data sharing would have to happen to justify the cost of hiring a data manager at each institution?
-The considerations behind the choice of the location of staff would echo those about the location of the CEPA data warehouse (discussed in section 184.108.40.206).
+The considerations behind the choice of the location of staff would echo those about the location of the CEPA data warehouse (discussed above).

 Second, how might the staff members obtain the knowledge and skills necessary to facilitate smooth data sharing?
 These responsibilities demand a blend of technical skills, interpersonal skills, and contextual knowledge—a combination which requires considerable training and experience.
 The relevant technical expertise includes not just skills with data management, but also understanding of social science research methods.
 Interpersonal skills encompass the ability to communicate clearly and efficiently with practitioners and researchers about issues related to how the data were collected and how they will be used for the research.
 Moreover, data managers benefit from being deeply embedded in their respective contexts to be acculturated and understand the structures and norms guiding how their organizations function.